• Skip to primary navigation

 Cornbread is a traditional food that has been eaten for centuries.

 Cornbread was one of the main parts of the diet of many North American natives and settlers – for good reason.
-The ingredients (mainly ground corn, milk, and egg) were easy for them to get ahold of.
+The ingredients (mainly ground corn, milk, and egg) were easy for them to obtain.
 It sustained many of our pioneer and traveling ancestors and it can keep you going strong too!

 Cornbread is a nutrient-dense whole grain.